troglobit/troglobit.github.io/source/_posts/2016-03-24-disaster-recovery.markdown

 Days like these inconspicuously start out just like any other day, except on days like these you accidentally manage to erase `$HOME` and have no real backup to rely on ...
-Maundy Thursday will forever be Black Thursday for me, for now on.
+Maundy Thursday will forever be Black Thursday for me, from now on.

 Best thing your can do, after cursing at yourself constantly for a couple of hours, is to: